 I recently discovered a simple and effective way to decrease image size of a photo without losing quality.
 This was an especially important find for me because my website relies heavily on images.
-With Google now putting more emphasis on page load speed than ever before, any chance to improve a website’s load time is a great thing.
-Let me show you how you can reduce the file size of your web images without sacrificing quality.
+With Google now putting more emphasis on page load speed than ever before, any chance to improve a website’s load time is a good thing.
+Let me show you how you can reduce the file size of your web images without sacrificing quality…

 If you’re a designer, you’re probably familiar with Photoshop’s “save for web” option (as seen in the preview below), which allows users find a happy medium between image quality and file size.
 Saving at a high quality setting will result in better looking photos, but higher file size.
 Saving at too low quality and your going to end up with pixelated images.